-Getting tapped with the honor of being a best man is one of the most exciting moments of any guy-in-a-bromance's life.
+Getting the opportunity to be a best man is one of the most exciting moments of any guy-in-a-bromance's life.
 It's the ultimate chance to be there for your best friend and quite the honor.
-But, as you're preparing to take on your best man duties, make sure to take note of these eight things you should avoid doing on the wedding day.
+However, as you're preparing to take on your best man duties, make sure to take note of these eight things you should avoid doing on the wedding day.

 Even if you think it's best to give an impromptu speech at the wedding, writing and rehearsing your toast beforehand is always the way to go.
 When the nerves kick in and you've already have a few drinks, you will feel more at ease if you have a pre-written speech.

 Even if you find yourself getting sweaty on the dance floor, leave your tux on for the night.
-Remember, you're not at a Vegas pool party, you're at an elegant affair — and there will be picture taken throughout the night.
+Remember, you're not at a Vegas pool party, you're at an elegant affair—and there will be pictures taken throughout the night.
 No one wants to see a shirtless or disheveled groomsman in photos.

 You'll be spending a lot of time with the bridal party, so treat them with respect.
 Otherwise you may earn yourself the title of 'the creepy best man.'